jagprog5/choose/readme.md

 echo "banana test test" | choose -r --sed '(?<!banana )test' --replace hello
 ```

-Additionally, sed works per line of the input. choose doesn't assume the distinction of lines.
+sed works per line of the input. choose doesn't assume the distinction of lines.
 To emphasize a point, here is a tricky substitution which has a target that includes a newline and null character:

 ```bash
 echo -e "this\n\0is\na\ntest" | choose -r --sed 'is\n\0is' --replace something
 ```

 sed can't make a substitution if the target contains the delimiter (a newline character); the input is split into lines before substitution occurs, so the delimiter never makes it to the substitution logic.
 The way this is avoided is to use `sed -z`, which changes the delimiter from newline to null.
 But in this case, the target includes null too!
 So it can't process the input properly.
+One quick way of fixing this is to use `tr` to change the input before it gets to sed (by changing null to a different character), but this can lose information and lead to ambiguous cases (if the delimiter is changed to something found naturally in the input).

 # Speed

-See benchmarks [here](./perf.md) comparing choose to other tools with similar functionality.
+See benchmarks [here](./perf/perf.md) comparing choose to other tools with similar functionality.

 # ch_hist